Estimated reading time: 5 minutes

 1. Services Provided

-The agreement should clearly state what services the contractor will be providing by listing all services they will be performing.
+The agreement should clearly state what services the contractor will provide by listing all services they perform.

-Specifically, what services will be provided for the compensation that will be received.
+Specifically, what services will be provided for the compensation received?

 2. Terms of Agreement